MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.SiteRecovery/v3.1.0/New-AzureSiteRecoveryNetworkMapping.md

 ```

 ### -AzureVMNetworkId
-Specifies the ID of your Azure virtual machine network.This cmdlet maps the primary network to the network that this parameter specifies.
+Specifies the ID of your Azure virtual machine network.
+This cmdlet maps the primary network to the network that this parameter specifies.

 ```yaml
 Type: String